Who is my school counselor?

 For the 2022-2023 School Year:

 For quick questions, the fastest way to get help is to email or call us.
 We can also meet with students for longer meetings if they need support or want to talk.
-When you are learning from home, request a time to meet with us by clicking on the links.
-When you are learning at school, come visit us during lunch, or ask your teacher if you may come see us during class with a pass.
-We also have counselor visit requests on our doors; when you return one of these, we will schedule a time to meet with you.
+To make an appointment, you can email us, come visit us during lunch, or ask your teacher if you may come see us during class with a pass.
+Meeting request slips are located by our doors to request meetings when we are not immediately available.

 Students have the same school counselor for both years they are at NWMS.